 bridge pins and Loveland levers (some adaptations can be made to use it on

 Camac levers) the ability to regulate it themselves.
-That tool kit is
+There is also a

 Thormahlen Harps sell the tools needed

-for adjusting Camac, Loveland, and Truitt levers.
+for adjusting Camac, as well as Loveland and Truitt levers.
 For more information, see

 their web page at: